costagreg/learning-aws/README.md

 # learning-aws
-This repository contains all my experiments with the AWS services in preparation for the AWS certificate exam.
+Experimenting with AWS in preparation for the AWS Developer Exam.